 Are There Any Drawbacks?

 At this point, you must be asking yourself why every college team doesn’t run a backer zone, and it’s a fair question… but this more complex zone scheme does indeed have its drawbacks.
 First off, it takes time to install and learn, and I am not talking about 2 months of preseason or fall ball here.
 I’m talking about 2 YEARS in many cases.
 It can literally take that long to figure out all the details (like I said, it’s more complex than I will explain here, but I’ll spare you the minutia for now), find the right personnel, and get all your players on the same page.
 Building the trust alone to run a good backer will take months.

 When we started off with it at Wesleyan over ten years ago, we had smart guys, but we did not get it right away, and we practiced it ALL THE TIME.
 We ran man a bit, but rarely.
-We were a zone team, and it still took us a while to really get the right way to play within the system.
-Players today at Wesleyan often take a year or two (or three) to really shine because the zone is that complex.
+We were a zone team, and it still took us a while to really find the right way to play within the system.
+Defensive players today at Wesleyan often take a year or two (or three) to really shine because the zone is that complex.
 And this scares a lot of programs away.